alikaraali/dr-vnet-icprai2022/README.md

 # DR-VNet
 Retinal Vessel Segmentation

-code will be publicly available soon

-The weights can be downloaded here.
+The weights can be downloaded here. (soon coming)

 Any papers using this code should cite the paper accordingly.
 ```